31 Beautiful Flowers That Will Bloom All Season Long

 Snapdragons are a genus of herbaceous plants of the Plantain family, covering about 50 species of perennials, including climbers, common in the warm zones of the Earth.

-These tall plants produce multiple blooms vertically at the top of each stock.
+These tall plants produce multiple blooms vertically at the top of each stalk.
 Many color variations attract hummingbirds and butterflies.
-Snapdragons make a gorgeous addition to any garden and can be used along fences or add height and depth to a landscape.
+Snapdragons make a gorgeous addition to any garden and can be used along fences, adding height and depth to a landscape.

 Threadleaf Tickseed